 When you change the Signature Decay Method to New – No Decay, the system does a number of calculations to help you better manage your signature during times where you haven’t done or don’t plan to do any breakthrough efforts.
 (In control systems theory, we would say that the system is going through a period of dead reckoning).

-Under the covers, Xert establishes the relationship between your training loads and your fitness signature parameters.
+Under the covers, Xert establishes the relationship between your training loads and your It is represented by three values: Threshold Power (TP), High Intensity Energy (HIE) and Peak Power (PP).
+The three fitness values are used... parameters.
 When you have robust historical data, without large gaps without power data and without power meter errors / changes, Xert matches your historical breakthroughs with individual training loads:

 In doing so, it is able to perform a bit of magic for you: it can determine what your fitness signatures parameters are expected to be without the need to do any testing or breakthrough efforts whatsoever.